Is Tijuana Safe? Travel Tips & Areas To Avoid in 2023

 Is Tijuana Safe For Solo Female Travellers?

 I do not recommend Tijuana for solo female travelers.
-The solo female travelers that are Googling, “Is Tijuana safe?” are not going to feel comfortable exploring Tijuana by themselves.
+The solo female travelers who are Googling, “Is Tijuana safe?” are not going to feel comfortable exploring Tijuana by themselves.

 The border region is complicated.
 Tijuana is much more enjoyable to experience with friends so that you can look out for each other and let your guard down a little bit.